Trust and Privacy in Creative Work: Why They Matter

 Keeping client information private isn’t a “nice to have.”
 It’s a core part of being professional.

 When someone hires a studio, they’re not just paying for design skills or execution.
-They’re trusting us with information that could impact their reputation, their revenue, or their legal standing if it were exposed.
+They’re trusting us with information that could impact their reputation, revenue, or legal standing if it were exposed.

 A single leak, misstep, or weak security practice can do real damage.
-And in a world where files move fast and tools are increasingly cloud-based, protecting that information requires intention, not assumptions.
+In a world where files move fast and tools are increasingly cloud-based, protecting that information requires intention, not assumptions.

 Why We Don’t Take Shortcuts With Sensitive Data